HCTP180/MyWay/README.md

 # MyWay

 **MyWay** is an app that provides driving safe for long way truck and bus drivers.
 Focusing on the route and traffic for hours is the biggest problem for them.
-If drivers think about route, he/she can be distracted.
+If drivers think about route, they can be distracted.
 Drivers should concentrate on traffic for theirselves and others safety.
 The best helper for their problem is **MyWay**.

 ### What Does Do MyWay?